Grohe vs Hansgrohe

-Grohe’s major blot is reluctant, if not ignoring after-sale customer service.
-You can only approach Grohe by e-mail or voice mail though their customer support department failed to live up to its declared 24-hour response time.
+Grohe’s major blot is the reluctant, if not ignoring after-sale customer service.
+You can only approach Grohe by e-mail or voice-mail though their customer support department failed to live up to its declared 24-hour response time.

 We have sent a couple of test requests and got a response in three days, five weeks and were ignored once.
 We were also held on the line for about 30 minutes before the customer service representative answered our phone call.

 Hansgrohe’s limited lifetime warranty would have completely met the standards in North America but contains one strange clause saying the guarantee is voided unless the faucet is installed by a trained plumber.
 As for Hansgrohe’s customer service, we found it smooth and pretty helpful.

 If you want us to tell you what kind of the two brands to prefer we would slightly lean towards Hansgrohe in terms of quality.
 Should you want a robust shower appliance on a slightly lower budget, probably, Grohe will do good for you.
 It’s the case when you need to make your choice based on your own vision of the bathroom or kitchen interior.